react-smart-component/rsc-scripts/README.md

 # rsc-scripts
-A scripts tool for react-smart-component
+A command line interface script tool for react-smart-component